 The old town of Cambados

-We followed the Calle Real leading away from the main square and into the rest of the town A shot looking back to the main square and noted some interconnected tourist cars that must form part of a guided tour of some kind – no doubt connected to the bodega and wine production.
-This street was clearly the center of tourist activity, at least in terms of eating and drinking and all of its buildings were beautiful.
-Looking down the various sub-streets leading from the Calle Real we saw a traditional outdoor water bath used to wash clothing and known as a lavaderos.
+This street is clearly the center of tourist activity, at least in terms of eating and drinking and all of its buildings were beautiful.
+Looking down the various secondary streets leading from the Calle Real we saw a traditional outdoor water bath used to wash clothing and known as a lavadero.
 Its real function appeared long past, but it was restored and obviously formed a part of the towns visible heritage.
 Numerous little bars and wine merchants also lined the winding streets leading down to the bay below.
+Some of these wine merchants do speak a little English and all are keen to sell Albarino from the bodegas that they source from.

 At the far end of Cambados another church stands in an elevated position with firstly steps A church in Cambados and then a sloping street taking you down to the bay.
 Old and medieval looking buildings continue to line the narrow streets which are periodically punctuated by tiny plazas until the bay front is reached.